ElliottjPierce/noiz/book/src/quick-start/warping.md

 ![fbm offset simplex noise image](../images/fbm-offset-simplex-noise.jpeg)

 Notice, that the inner noise function of `RandomElements` can be anything that produces a scalar value.
-This results in multiple samples though, which is expensive.
+This results in one sample per dimension, which is expensive.
 Noiz provides an alternative, `MixCellValuesForDomain`, which is a faster version of `RandomElements` paired with `MixCellValues`.
 Here's an example of that with value noise: